What are Safe Treatments for Morning Sickness?

 The Bottom Line

-Ginger is an herbal product commonly used by pregnant women to treat nausea and vomiting.
-An aromatic spice native to Asia and other tropical climates, ginger has been used as an herbal medicine since 400 BC.
-Ginger’s reported effects on digestion include decreased esophageal pressure, increased stomach emptying, and decreased gas production.
-It is available in multiple formulations, including teas, candies, and pills.
-The use of ginger as a treatment for pregnancy-induced nausea and vomiting has been studied for decades, and multiple studies have demonstrated the safety and effectiveness of ginger at a total dose of 1 gram daily.
-The American College of Obstetricians and Gynecologists recommends ginger as a first-line nonpharmacologic option, at a dose of 250 mg four times daily.
+Ginger is an herbal product commonly used in pregnancy to treat nausea and vomiting.
+It is an aromatic spice native to Asia and other tropical climates and has been used as an herbal medicine since at least 400 BC.
+Ginger can decrease esophageal pressure, increase stomach emptying, and decrease gas production.
+It is available in multiple forms, including teas, candies, and pills.
+The use of ginger as a treatment for pregnancy-induced nausea and vomiting has been studied for decades.
+Multiple studies have demonstrated its safety and effectiveness.
+The American College of Obstetricians and Gynecologists (ACOG) recommends ginger as a first-line non-drug option, at a dosage of 250 mg 4 times a day.

-If you have been affected by nausea and vomiting during pregnancy, remember that this condition is temporary in nature.
-While nausea and vomiting can make early pregnancy challenging for many women, symptoms often resolve by the end of the second trimester.
-In addition, many studies show that women who experience nausea and vomiting during pregnancy have a decreased risk of miscarriage, premature birth, and birth defects.
+If you have nausea and vomiting during pregnancy, remember that this condition is usually temporary.
+In addition, many studies show that those who experience nausea and vomiting during pregnancy have a decreased risk of miscarriage, premature birth, and birth defects.

 Kelly Johnson-Arbor, MD